DK Havenergi

 According to the minister, Denmark has a moral responsibility to become an exporter of green energy.
 He also questions whether the chairman of the Danish Democrats has understood the current foreign policy situation.

-"It seems that Inger Støjberg has not understood that Europe is in a very, very critical situation.
-Europe must get out of Putin's clutches and out of Russian gas.
-And with more green energy, the Danes and companies can at the same time get cheap green energy.
-Danish offshore wind can help ensure that.
+"It's as if Inger Støjberg hasn't understood that Europe is in a very, very critical situation.
+Europe needs to get out of Putin's clutches and get rid of Russian gas.
+And with more green energy, Danes and companies can also get cheap green energy.
+Danish offshore wind can help ensure all of that.
 I think we have a moral responsibility to do that."

-He ends the post with a rhetorical question about Støjberg's attitude to another major Danish export.
+He ends the post with a rhetorical question about Støjberg's position on another major Danish export.

-"I wonder if we should also only produce the number of pigs we can eat ourselves?"
+"I wonder if we should also only produce the number of pigs that we can eat ourselves?"

 Text, graphics, images, sound, and other content on this website are protected under copyright law.
 DK Medier reserves all rights to the content, including the right to exploit the content for the purpose of text and data mining, cf. Section 11b of the Copyright Act and Article 4 of the DSM Directive.